khendrikse/spotify-to-slack/README.md

 #### Slack

 This app also uses an OAuth Access Token for Slack.
 To get this, login at [https://api.slack.com/apps](https://api.slack.com/apps) and create an app.
 Then add the users.profile:write permission to your app and install it to your workspace.

 Grab the OAuth Access Token and add it to your .env file.

 ### How to run the app

 Inside your terminal, change directories into the repository.
 There run:

-      $ node app.js
+      $ yarn start

 The user needs to give access to Spotify and afterwards the terminal can run in the background.

 ## Built With